dboddie-canonical-work/disgorged-docs/the-snapcraft-yaml-schema.rst

 For further details on the metadata contained within each of the above sections, see one of the following:

-1. `Snapcraft top-level metadata <snapcraft-top-level-metadata.md>`__
+1. :ref:`Snapcraft top-level metadata <snapcraft-top-level-metadata>`
-2. `Snapcraft parts metadata <snapcraft-parts-metadata.md>`__
+2. :ref:`Snapcraft parts metadata <snapcraft-parts-metadata>`
-3. `Snapcraft app and service metadata <snapcraft-app-and-service-metadata.md>`__
+3. :ref:`Snapcraft app and service metadata <snapcraft-app-and-service-metadata>`

 A set of environment variables is also available during the build process.
-See `Environment variables that Snapcraft exposes <environment-variables-that-snapcraft-exposes.md>`__ for further details.
+See :ref:`Environment variables that Snapcraft exposes <environment-variables-that-snapcraft-exposes>` for further details.

-Additionally, see `Snapcraft.yaml reference <snapcraft-yaml-reference.md>`__ for a complete overview of the metadata supported by snapcraft.yaml, and `Snapcraft advanced grammar <snapcraft-advanced-grammar.md>`__ to learn how to check for specific conditions for certain YAML keys.
+Additionally, see :ref:`Snapcraft.yaml reference <snapcraft-yaml-reference>` for a complete overview of the metadata supported by snapcraft.yaml, and :ref:`Snapcraft advanced grammar <snapcraft-advanced-grammar>` to learn how to check for specific conditions for certain YAML keys.

 For the technical definition of the format, the schema for snapcraft.yaml can be found in the Snapcraft source tree: `snapcraft/snapcraft.json at master · snapcore/snapcraft <https://github.com/snapcore/snapcraft/blob/master/schema/snapcraft.json>`__.